aijams/syllabus/David-Lemay.md

 ## About Me

 Hello, I'm David and I'm from the [North Country](https://en.wikipedia.org/wiki/Great_North_Woods_Region_(New_Hampshire)) region of New Hampshire.
 I am a senior Applied Math: Computation major.
-I

 ## Favorite Thing